atari643/heat-CI/README.md

 * CMake build system with CTest
 * Doxygen documentation
-* A pipeline to test the code, either gitlab-ci (.gitlab-ci.yml) or Jenkins (Jenkinsfile) can be used
+* A pipeline to test the code with gitlab-ci
-* Org-mode script for the code analysis and the integration into a SonarQube instance

 Install
 ---------------------